Chayanne

-Elmer Figueroa Arce, better known under the stage name Chayanne, (born June 28, 1968) is a Puerto Rican Latin pop singer and actor.
-As a solo artist, Chayanne has released 21 albums and sold over 15 million records worldwide, making him one of the best-selling Latin music artists.
+Elmer Figueroa Arce (born June 28, 1968), known professionally as Chayanne, is a Puerto Rican singer and actor.
+He has released 21 albums and sold over 15 million records worldwide, making him one of the best-selling Latin music artists.

-Chayanne participated in two Puerto Rican telenovelas broadcast by WAPA-TV television station in the 80s.
-These were Sombras del Pasado with Daniel Lugo and Alba Nydia Díaz, and Tormento with Daniel Lugo and Yazmin Pereira.
+As an actor, Chayanne participated in two Puerto Rican telenovelas broadcast by the WAPA-TV television station in the 80s.
+These were Sombras del Pasado with Daniel Lugo and Alba Nydia Díaz, and Tormento with Lugo and Yazmin Pereira.

 Biography

 Early life

 Figueroa Arce's nickname "Chayanne" was given to him by his mother, in honor of his love for the 1950s American television series, Cheyenne.

 Career with Los Chicos

-In the late 1970s, he auditioned for Menudo, but the producers told him that he was too young to be in the group.
+In the late 1970s, he auditioned for famed Puerto Rican group Menudo, but the producers told him that he was too young to be a member.
 He joined another group, Los Chicos, and they produced several hit recordings, including "Puerto Rico Son Los Chicos" and "Ave Maria".
 Los Chicos toured all over Latin America and became a major rival to Menudo when Chayanne was a member.